 MY_CERTIFICATE_PASSWORD>with the password you specified for your certificate.

 Connectorelement, as shown above.
 If this attribute is not present, attempts to access Confluence will time out.

 maxThreadsto be at least 10 threads (or 25%) less than the size of your database connection pool.
 48 is usually about right.
 See HTTP MaxThreads configuration for more information about this.

 - Save the server configuration file.

 http connector, as the Synchrony proxy health check, still requires HTTP.
-If you do not want to include the
+If you don't want to include the

 http connector, you can use the

 synchrony.proxy.healthcheck.disabled system property to disable the health check.

 You should also not disable the internal Synchrony proxy (by setting the